giuliov/pipeline-your-pipelines/doc/6-Deploy_hosts.md

 #   tenant      -> AZURE_TENANT_ID
 ```

-These script are controlled by a number of variables, described in the next table.
+These scripts are controlled by a number of variables, described in the next table.

 variable | use | default
 ---------|-----|-----------------